Why the Agent Made that Decision: Contrastive Explanation Learning for Reinforcement Learning: VisionMask

-It is worth mentioning that the agent may be sensitive to the reference value in the overlay function.
+where $\odot$ is Hadamard Product and $r$ is a reference value.
 Numerous options exist for the reference value, such as setting the pixel to zero, assigning a constant value, blurring the pixel, or cropping it.
-In this study, we opt for a constant value as the reference value, based on the sensitivity of the agent to zero and blurring, as indicated by experimental results.
-We use different reference values for different environments (See Appendix \ref{app:sec_ref_value}).
+Empirical study shows that setting the reference to the background gives the best results.
+More details can be found in the ablation study~\ref{sec:ablation}.
+See Appendix \ref{app:sec_ref_value} for the background values for different environments.